DallanQ/7_wonders_duel/QA.md

 > If my opponent have economy token, all my discount commercial cards lose their effects?
 > Eg: I need to pay more than 1 coin for stone regardless I have Stone Reserve.

-No. If you have to pay for Ressources other than through Yellow Cards the money goes to the opposite player instead of the Bank.
+No. If you have to pay for resources other than through Yellow Cards the money goes to the opposite player instead of the Bank.
 The Yellow Cards keep their effect.

 [discard-my-resource-card](https://boardgamegeek.com/thread/1514986/discard-my-resource-card)